 People Sustainability is about putting people and society at the centre of everything we do.
 People and society depend on transport.
-Sustainable transport makes life better for people, strengthens economies and keeps society moving forward.
+Sustainable transport is about meeting the needs of people and society throughout the ecosystem of transport.

 We believe that the shift to sustainable transport must be just and equitable – a transition in which no one is left behind, and everyone stands to benefit.
 Part of this is about making sure that we do not solve one sustainability challenge only to create new problems elsewhere.
 For example, while moving to electrified transport is key to achieving a fossil-free transport system, it is not a truly sustainable solution unless we also address its social impacts, including the human rights challenges linked to the mining of raw materials needed to make batteries.